-Regarding the content-based experiments as ground truth was considered the (subjective) visual similarity of the objects.
-More specifically the visual features which were taken into account to prove visual similarity were the shape and the color while the existence of visually related regions between the objects can also be considered as factor of visual resemblance.
+Regarding the content-based experiments as ground truth was considered the (subjective) visual similarity of the objects (inscriptions, paintings, etc.).
+More specifically the visual features that were taken into account to prove visual similarity were the shape which can be either rectangular, or oval or even undefined and the colour while the existence of visually related regions between the objects (i.e., human figures, trees, etc.) can also be considered as factor of visual resemblance.

-The results from ontology-based queries could be easily evaluated due to the existing annotations.
+The results from ontology-based queries could be easily evaluated due to the existing annotations i.g., the set of coins that belongs to 'Domitianos' period is specific and known.

 The recommendations, which are results of the hybrid mode, are considered to be results related to the initial set of the semantic or visually based results.
-The definition of the term recommendation can be subjective however it can be defined as any result which is related to the initial output in terms of visual or semantic similarity.
+Although the definition of the term recommendation can be subjective, it can be defined as any result which is related to the initial output in terms of visual or semantic similarity.
 The recommendations serve the purpose of broadening the query by presenting an additional set of results that could be of interest to the user.
 Hence as ground truth was considered any semantic or visual relation, which can properly justified, that the recommendation set could have with the initial set of results.